Funds boost China wagers as defaults signal reforms push

-HONG KONG (Reuters) - China’s first-ever domestic bond defaults, a weakening currency and slowing growth are not normal buy signals, but money managers see them as a sign that the country’s reform drive is genuine and that stocks offer long-term value.
+HONG KONG, April 9 (Reuters) - China’s first-ever domestic bond defaults, a weakening currency and slowing growth are not normal buy signals, but money managers see them as a sign that the country’s reform drive is genuine and that stocks offer long-term value.

 While investors are not convinced the recent bounce in Chinese assets will blossom into a true rally, they said the sheer scale of Beijing’s financial sector reforms would be positive in the medium and longer term.